LITMUS-RT/www.litmus-rt.org/installation.md

 Installing LITMUS^RT
 ====================

 Working with LITMUS^RT generally requires compiling the entire LITMUS^RT kernel from source, and then installing liblitmus and Feather-Trace.
-The following instructions include all of the necessary compilation and installation steps.
+The following instructions include cover all of the necessary compilation and installation steps.

 {{TOC}}